Application form for membership and policies

-Advice can is always available from other members whether caring for your new hound or help getting started in working trials.
+Advice is always available from other members whether caring for your new hound or help getting started in working trials.
 Someone will talk to you.

 Membership is renewed annually on the 1st January.